Regency Content

 Annulment due to non-consummation

 One of the most insidious faulty facts is the possibility of annulment because the marriage hasn't been consummated yet, that is, the couple hasn't had intercourse after their nuptials.
 This is simply not true.
-There were few accepted reasons for annulment, impotence, fraud and minors marrying without guardians consent most commonly cited.
+There were a few accepted reasons for annulment - impotence, fraud and minors marrying without guardians consent most commonly cited.
 Although in the eyes of the church consummation cemented the marriage, not doing so was not grounds for annulment.

 Divorce